epfl-dcsl/fold/report/report.typ

 However, existing loaders like GNU's or Musl's are very complex pieces of codes, intertwined with their respective standard library, making them hard to tweak.
 For example, when launching a process with GNU's loader, it first starts by linking itself with `libc`, and vice-versa as they both depend on each other, before finally linking the actual executable.

+To leverage these observations, we present Fold, a framework to easily create new dynamic linkers.
+It provides a basic linker implementation for usual executables and an API to add customized operations, similarly to LLVM's compiler framework@llvm-framework.

 = Background

 == ELF